 Introduction (10 Font size, bold)

-The introduction of the chapter is supposed to explain the nature of the problem, previous work, purpose, and the contribution of the chapter.
-The contents of each section may be provided to understand easily about the chapter.
+The introduction of the manuscript is supposed to explain the nature of the problem, previous work, purpose, and the contribution of the manuscript.
+The contents of each section may be provided to understand easily about the manuscript.
 The reference should be provided in square bracket, e.g., for all references (10 Font size)